mathewpwheatley/module-3-project-vision-board-backend/README.md

 Google Chrome (80.0.3987.149)

 # Installation:
 This app is hosted here: https://ckaiser258.github.io/visionboard/.
-If you'd like to view it locally, follow the instructions below:
+If you'd like to view it locally, follow the instructions below to install the backend server:

 1. Download this entire git repository to your computer and place in your desired install directory.
 2. If you don't have the above dependencies: